 Are you looking to add some fun to your Maniac Magee unit?
 Check out these Maniac Magee Teaching Ideas.
 Maniac Magee is a great unit for teaching both theme and character change.

 Jeffrey Magee, later nicknamed Maniac, goes to live with Aunt Dot and Uncle Dan after his parents die in a trolley accident.
 After years of living with his aunt and uncle, who hate each other, Jeffrey decides he has had enough.
 Jeffrey simply runs away.

 After a year of running, Jeffrey ends up in a fictional town called Two Mills.
-In this town, Hector Street divides the town between the East Side where the African Americans live and West side where the White population lives.
+In this town, Hector Street divides the town between the East Side where the African Americans live and Westside where the European American population lives.

 Free Theme Printable Anchor Charts

-Below are two printable anchor charts that may be downloaded for by clicking on one of the images.
+Below are two printable anchor charts.
+You will find these as a free resource in my Teachers Pay Teachers shop.
 These anchor charts may be used with any novel.

 Click here to read a blog post titled

-Maniac Magee Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, constructive response writing, and skill practice.
-Click on the image below to visit Teachers Pay Teachers where you can take a look at the preview and purchase this unit..
+Maniac Magee Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, constructed response writing, and skill practice.
+Click on the image below to visit Teachers Pay Teachers where you can take a look at the preview and purchase this unit.